-The purpose of this course is to help members of the interdisciplinary team (IDT) make informed decisions about participation in the voluntary pre-event vaccination program and to answer questions of patients, family, and friends about the vaccine.
+The purpose of this course is to help psychologists make informed decisions about participation in the voluntary pre-event vaccination program and to answer questions of patients, family, and friends about the vaccine.
 In addition, the IDT will have necessary information about smallpox should a terrorist act result in the transmission of the smallpox virus.